Bealby/grandpas-pocket-watch-shop/README.md

 of the Website remains the same but it was decided to change the colour theme of the website along with an app change.

-The original colour theme, of contrasting greys, was not satifactory to the overall feel of the Website.
+The original colour theme, of contrasting greys, was not satisfactory to the overall feel of the Website.
 As it created a very bland and dull user interface.
 It was therefore replaced with a more engaging colour theme explained in the **Surface** section.